Virtual Open House and IB Information

-Students not living within the boundaries of Sir Winston Churchill High School need to complete the follwing steps:
+Students not living within the boundaries of Sir Winston Churchill High School need to complete the following steps:

-- Complete the Area Application form found on the Calgary Board of Education website.
+- Complete the Transfer process found on the Calgary Board of Education website under the Registration tab.

 - Once accepted at SWC, choose courses that would prepare you for the IB Application process in November of your Grade 10 year.

 Please visit the Registration Guidelines for registration details, whether you are attending: